ToGanz/todo-apps/README.md

-# Projects:
+## Projects:

 * Javascript: Built with no framework and no backend Repository[https://github.com/ToGanz/js-todo-app]

 * Vue.js: Built with Vue.js and vuex.
-The Backend is the firebase API Repository[https://github.com/ToGanz/vue-todo-app]
+The Backend is the firebase API.
+Repository[https://github.com/ToGanz/vue-todo-app]

 * Ruby on Rails: Built with Fullstack Rails and TDD (RSpec and Capybara).
 Database is postgresql.

-# Upcoming
+## Upcoming

 * Vue.js and Typescript